piyush1997jagtap/Ecommerce-Store/README.md

 **Client**:
 ---
 This project was generated with Angular CLI version 9.0.1.
-You can cd into client folder and use commadn `npm i` to install the required packages.
+You can cd into client folder and use command `npm i` to install the required packages.

 **To serve the application**:
 ---